 The story of my drift into rural sociology begins with my grandmother.
 Unimpressed with my nebulous career trajectory (chasing rodeos and driving tractor trailers), she insisted that I go to college.
 I consented; any attempt to defy her wishes was pointless.
 In my second semester of university study, I enrolled in a Principles of Sociology course.
 I am not sure if it was the instructor or the material, but I was hooked.
 That semester I declared sociology as my major.

-Today, I am Professor and Chair in the Department of Sociology at Sam Houston State University.
+Today, I am Professor in the Department of Sociology at Sam Houston State University.
 I teach, conduct basic and applied interdisciplinary research, and write professional and popular articles on rural sociological and community development issues, environmental and natural resource concerns, and related topics.

 As a university teacher I strive to heighten students’ awareness of the substantive topic at hand and advance their understanding of relevant theoretical perspectives, methodological strategies, and statistical procedures.
 And at all times I encourage the use of sociological imagination.
 I currently teach Principles of Sociology, Senior Seminar in Sociology, Applied Research Methods, and Sociology of Community.